ACTION PLAYBOOK:

 4. Submit!

-• A letter to the editor (LTE) is a short opinion piece (under 200 words), usually written in response to a previously published article.
+• A letter to the editor (LTE) is a short opinion piece (usually under 200 words), typically written in response to a previously published article.
 LTEs can:

 • Pressure or applaud public officials: “Governor Eldridge should continue her leadership on clean energy.”